NPellet/visualizer/src/components/pouchdb/docs/api.md

 }
 {% endhighlight %}

-## Listen to database changes<a id="changes"></a>
+{% include anchor.html title="Listen to database changes" hash="changes" %}

 {% highlight js %}
 db.changes(options)
 {% endhighlight %}

 A list of changes made to documents in the database, in the order they were made.
-If `options.continuous` is set to `true`, it returns an object with one method `cancel` which you call if you don't want to listen to new changes anymore. `options.onChange` will be be called for each change that is encountered.
+It returns an object with one method `cancel`, which you call if you don't want to listen to new changes anymore.
+`options.onChange` will be be called for each change that is encountered.

+**Note** the 'live' option was formally called 'continuous', you can still use 'continuous' if you can spell it.

 ### Options

 All options default to `false` unless otherwise specified.

 * `options.include_docs`: Include the associated document with each change.
   * `options.conflicts`: Include conflicts.
   * `options.attachments`: Include attachments.
 * `options.descending`: Reverse the order of the output documents.
 * `options.filter`: Reference a filter function from a design document to selectively get updates.
 * `options.since`: Start the results from the change immediately after the given sequence number.
 * `options.complete`: Function called when all changes have been processed.
-* `options.continuous`: Use _longpoll_ feed.
+* `options.live`: Use _longpoll_ feed.
 * `options.onChange`: Function called on each change after deduplication (only sends the most recent for each document).
 Not called as a callback but called as `onChange(change)`.
-Can also be used with the `continuous` flag.
+Can also be used with the `live` flag.

 #### Example Usage:
 {% highlight js %}
 var changes = db.changes({
   since: 20,
-  continuous: true,
+  live: true,
   onChange: function(change) { }
 });